|Review by Peter Vanderwaart

 is an enlarged combination of two earlier Toss books: The Rigger's

-above and many, many more.
-One of the first questions that I
+the questions posed above and many, many more.
+One of the first

-researched was how to keep the tips of my spreaders from sagging to a
+questions that I researched was how to keep the tips of my spreaders from

-decrepit-looking and dangerous angle.
-Brion had the answer: a bit of
+sagging to a decrepit-looking and dangerous angle.
+Brion had the answer: a

 In concept the book is the text for a one-year apprenticeship in